bogitoth5/PortfolioProjects/Maven Roasters/maven_rosters_sql.md

 ORDER BY FIELD(day, 'MONDAY', 'TUESDAY', 'WEDNESDAY', 'THURSDAY', 'FRIDAY', 'SATURDAY', 'SUNDAY');
 ```

--- Average Order Value (AOV) Per Day
+🧾 **Average Order Value Analysis**<br/>

-	-- Tells whether some days have fewer but larger orders
-    -- The values are very close, no significant increase or drop
-    -- suggesting a consistent customer spending behavior, regardless of the day
-    -- A small increase on Tuesday might indicate a slightly higher spend per order (Customers buying more expensive items, midweek promotions?)
-    -- Thursday and Saturday have the lowest AOV - buying cheaper or fewer items
+Further analysis of average order values and product preferences by day adds context to the weekly sales patterns.
+The AOV remains relatively consistent throughout the week, suggesting stable customer spending behavior regardless of the day.

+A slight increase in AOV on Tuesdays may point to customers purchasing higher-priced items or possibly due to a midweek promotion.
+In contrast, Thursdays and Saturdays show slightly lower average order values, which could indicate a tendency toward smaller or less expensive purchases on those days.

 ```
 SELECT